- Admission Tuition Deposit

 Opting out of Florida Prepaid

-Eligible students can choose to decline the use of the prepaid plan online for a fall or spring term.
+Eligible students can choose to decline the use of the prepaid plan online for a Fall, Spring, or Summer term.

 Opt out of Florida Prepaid at ONE.UF.

-The option to opt out online for the current term (fall or spring) must be completed prior to 3:30 p.m. on the fee payment deadline for that term.
+The option to opt out online for the current term must be completed prior the day prior to the tuition deadline.
 The online opt out option is not available on the fee payment deadline day; therefore, students choosing to opt out on the deadline day or those who need to cancel an online selection must contact the University Bursar at 352.392.9545 or Ask Bursar Help.

 Students must opt out each term they decline to use their prepaid plan.
-Only one academic year will be available online to opt out any given time.
+Only one academic term will be available online to opt out any given time.

 Florida Prepaid and Financial Aid